 Growing up with dogs, cats, guinea pigs, and rabbits, there was no way Kathe Baxter could not love animals!
-She is pursuing her love of animals as a trainer and pet care giver, training in K9 Nose Work, basic and advanced classes as well as pet therapy preparation and visits.
-Recent completion of her Professional Dog Trainer Certification (CPDT-KA) was extremely rewarding.
+She has pursued her love of animals as a trainer and pet caregiver, training in K9 Nose Work, basic and advanced classes as well as pet therapy preparation and visits.
+Completion of her Professional Dog Trainer Certification (CPDT-KA), Certified Nose Work Instructor (CNWI), and Karen Pryor Certified Training Partner (KPA-CTP) were all extremely rewarding.

-In addition to being an active competitor in K9 Nose Work, Rally and Agility with her Norwegian Elkhounds, Kathe is a member of the Hudson Valley Tracking Club, pursuing tracking and a participant as a trial tracklayer.
-Most gratifying are weekly Therapy Dog visits and, time permitting, working at the local shelter to help other dogs get a second chance.
+In addition to being an active competitor in Nose Work, Rally, and Agility, Kathe is a member of the Hudson Valley Tracking Club, pursuing tracking and a participating as a trial tracklayer.
+Most gratifying were weekly Therapy Dog visits and, time permitting, working at the local shelter to help other dogs get a second chance.

 George Berger, CNWI

 George Berger has had a lifelong passion for and involvement with dogs through obedience, Nose Work, and therapy dog training.
 He is a member in good standing of the Association of Pet Dog Trainers (APDT).
 At PCOTC, he is teaching Nose Work classes.

 For several years, George has been doing canine-therapy work, first with his Labrador/Golden Retriever, Dixie.
 The pair made over 500 visits at New York-Presbyterian Hospital, the pediatric units at Roosevelt and Bellevue Hospitals, and the Hallmark Assisted Living facility, all in the New York metropolitan area.
 Now, George's second dog, Paco, a Chihuahua mix, has become certified and has 200+ visits worth of experience.